How to Create a Custom LinkedIn Profile URL

 Why You Might Want a Custom LinkedIn URL

-There are several reasons to create a custom URL in LinkedIn.
+There are several reasons to create a custom URL on LinkedIn.
 One is for search engine optimization (SEO).
-Search engines, including Google, use keywords within a URL to help it decide what webpages to deliver in search results.
-A URL of http://www.linkedin.com/in/freelancewriterohio would have a better chance of ranking well in Google for a search using the keywords "freelance writer ohio" than would the first URL of http://www.linkedin.com/in/yourname/5/792/58a.
+Search engines, including Google, use keywords within a URL to help it decide what web pages to deliver in search results.
+A URL of http://www.linkedin.com/in/freelancewriterohio would have a better chance of ranking well in Google for a search using the keywords "freelance writer Ohio" than would the first URL of http://www.linkedin.com/in/yourname/5/792/58a.

 Choosing Your Custom URL Profile Name

 You have a few options in creating your custom URL.
 One is to use your given name, such as Joe Smith.
 The other option is to use your business name.
 Finally, you can use a combination of the two, such as Joe Smith Freelance Writer.
 Some things to consider when deciding what to use include: